anhaidgroup/delex/examples/Cluster-Example.md

 WHERE jaccard_3gram(A.title, B.title) >= .6
 ```

-## Step Seven: Execute a Blocking Program
+### Step 7: Executing the Blocking Program

 Next, we create a PlanExecutor and execute the BlockingProgram by calling .execute().
-Notice, that we passed optimize=False and estimate_cost=False as arguments, these parameters control the plan that is generated, which will be explained in a separate example.
+Note that we passed optimize=False and estimate_cost=False as arguments.
+These parameters control the plan that is generated, which will be explained in a separate example.

 ```
 executor = PlanExecutor(